GibsonSingleton says: “Say no to distracted driving, say yes to safer driving, and win our scholarship!”

 It’s that time of year again!
 We at GibsonSingleton Virginia Injury Attorneys are kicking off prom and graduation season a little early with our Texts=Wrecks Scholarship 2019.

-The prize is $1,000 for educational expenses, and the scholarship is open to any 3.0-GPA-or-above student in the United States.
+The prize is $1,000 for college expenses, and the scholarship is open to any 3.0-GPA-or-above student in the United States.
 Whether you were born and grew up here, are a legal permanent resident, or are a DACA recipient, you are welcome to apply.
 The deadline is May 16, 2019, and we’ll announce our winner on June 13.

 Our annual Coat Drive collected more than 640 coats from generous donors this fall.

 We then gave many of the coats to the Salvation Army of Gloucester, the Gloucester United for Emergency Shelter Team (GUEST), and the Hampton Veterans Administration Medical Center, which serves many homeless veterans.
 This year, we also gave coats to LINK of Hampton Roads, which helps men, women, and children in crisis or with basic unmet needs.

 The team at GibsonSingleton Virginia Injury Attorneys understands the value of community, and we take our commitment to giving back seriously.
 The partners of the firm, John Singleton and Ken Gibson, talked about one of our public safety campaigns in a recent interview: